ShehzadMohammed/Review-Trackers-Project/README.md

 - Kubernetes
 - \ip however this does not work in Kubernetes due to pods. ~ No solution to this as of today however they are working on iptable implementation into kubernetes in the future.

 Hopefully this demonstrates that I am willing to go the mile for Review Trackers!
-This is not even close to my best work very rushed and lots of interruptions throughout the process.
-I love to be a review tracker :)
+This is not even close to my best work very rushed process while juggling many different commitments, job, and family ~ 2 and half days needs improvement for sure.
+But, I would love to be a review tracker :) I have enjoyed every interaction I have had with review trackers.